jbfink/getting-started-with-markdown/getting-started-with-markdown.md

 ### Markdown Syntax
 Markdown files are saved with the extension `.md`, and can be opened in a text editor such as TextEdit, Notepad, Sublime Text, or Vim.
 Many websites and publishing platforms also offer web-based editors and/or extensions for entering text using Markdown syntax.

-In this tutorial, we'll be practicing Markdown syntax in the browser using [Markdown Viewer](http://www.markdownviewer.com/).
+In this tutorial, we'll be practicing Markdown syntax in the browser using [a simple markdown viewer](http://jbfink.github.io/mdown-editor/).
 You'll be able to enter Markdown-formatted text on the left and immediately see the rendered version alongside it on the right.

 #### Headings
 Four levels of headings are available in Markdown, and are indicated by the number of `#` preceding the heading text.
-Clear the existing text in [Markdown Viewer](http://www.markdownviewer.com/) and enter the following examples into the textbox:
+Enter the following examples into the textbox:

 ```
 # First level heading